keboola/kds-team.processor-xml2csv/README.md

 - For XML2JSON conversion uses modified version of function published in [outlandish.com blogpost](https://outlandish.com/blog/tutorial/xml-to-json/)
 - For JSON2CSV conversion uses Keboola developed [Json parser](https://github.com/keboola/php-jsonparser) and [CsvMap](https://github.com/keboola/php-csvmap) for analysis and automatic conversion from JSON to CSV.
 Supports Generic Ex -like mapping configuration.
 # Usage
+## Configuration parameters

+- **in_type** (enum [`files`,`tables`]) -  specifies the input folder where to look for input data. e.g. when set to `table` the processor will look for inpu in `/in/tables/` folder.
+- **incremental** (bool) - flag whether the resulting tables should be uploaded incrementally.
+Makes most sense with mapping setup, since it allows you to specify primary keys.
+- **always_array** (array) - array of tag names that should be always converted to (JSON) array.
+This is helpful when you know that some of the tags can occur multiple times.
+For instance `<OrderItem>` tag could probably  have multiple occurrences.
+If the XML contains only single one it would be treated as an `Object`, including `["OrderItem"]` as a value  of this parameter will ensure it is always an Array.
+- **append_row_nr** (bool) - Use `true` if you want to generate `row_nr` for each object in each Array.
+This is usefull when you need to setup primary key of child object that has only reference to parent id and not any unique value in parent or global context.
+Then you would set the PK as [`parent_key`,`row_nr`]
+- **root_node** (string) - `.` separated path to the root node of the resulting JSON - usually you only want to map the root array, not all the wrapper tags.
+For more info see examples below.

 ## Examples
 #### XML example #1